shouro/k8s-gluu-server/README.md

 ```

-for example, save this exposed consule service port "30769" for later use
+For example, save this exposed consule service port "30769" for later use

 ### Genarate configuration

-This cmd will genarate important configuration
+This cmd will genarate configuration and put it in consul.
+For this guide we will use "k8s-gluu-server" as gluu hostname.

 ```
 $ docker run --rm \
     gluufederation/config-init:3.1.1_dev \
     --admin-pw admin@1234 \
     --email support@gluu.local \
-    --domain k8s.gluu.local \
+    --domain k8s-gluu-server \
     --org-name gluuinc \
     --kv-host <minikube-ip> \
     --kv-port <exposed-consule-service-port> \